 We understand that it is difficult when a baby has to stay in the NICU.
 We strongly believe that parents need to be involved in the baby's care.
 A baby could be admitted to the NICU for any of these conditions:

-- Born premature (less than 35 weeks gestation) or weigh less than 4 pounds
+- Born prematurely (less than 35 weeks gestation) or weigh less than 4 pounds

 - Signs or symptoms of an infection